Tensions rise between Morocco and Germany | DW | 08.05.2021

-After Rabat's recall of the ambassador and harsh allegations against Germany, Berlin has called for explanations, hoping for a quick resumption of bilateral relations - in the interests of both countries.
+Rabat appears to have three main issues with Germany, but the most pressing appears to be control of the Western Sahara.
+Berlin is hoping for a quick resumption of bilateral relations, in the interests of both countries.

 Morocco would welcome fishing north of the Western Sahara but has been denied access by the Court of Justice of the European Union